couchbase/libcouchbase/doc/cbc-pillowfight.markdown

   support, `OFF` to disable SSL support, and `NO_VERIFY` to use SSL encryption but not attempt to verify the authenticity of the server's certificate.

-* `--capath`=_CERTIFICATE_:
+* `--certpath`=_CERTIFICATE_:
-  The path to the CA certificate with which the server's certificate was signed.
-May be necessary if the certificate is not recognized by the default OpenSSL installation.
+  The path to the server's SSL certificate.
+This is typically required for SSL connectivity unless the certificate has already been added to the openssl installation on the system.

 * `-v`, `--verbose`:
   Specify more information to standard error about what the client is doing.
 You may